For accented letters in Latin-alphabet languages, use the

 way to get accents, so you may come across a lot of older

-documents (and users!) using this method all the time: it does
+documents (and users!) using this method all the time.
+It does

-remains plain ASCII, which will work on
+remains plain ASCII, which will work on all

-all machines everywhere, regardless of their internal
+machines everywhere, regardless of their internal encoding,

-encoding, and even with very old TEX
+and even with very old TEX installations, but frequent use

 Irish and Turkish dotless-ı can be done with the